 My partner, Janita, helps me with it and is supportive of it, however she still drinks.
 Initially, when I was just starting on this path, she had concerns about drinking around me and worried about how that would make me feel.
 As we've grown through this, she has realised that her drinking doesn't have any effect on me.
 I now actually have more fun in social situations not drinking as I'm more in control of what I'm doing, I can think clearer and any nerves and anxiety melt away quickly.

 What is your favourite alcohol-free drink?

 My daily go-to is the Peroni Libera - it tastes like Peroni but with no booze so win-win!!
-Other than that, the Upflow Brewing range, with a alcohol-free stout, wheat, Pale Ale and IPA, is amazing.
-I also enjoy the Brooklyn alcohol-free beer.
+Other than that, the Upflow Brewing range, with an alcohol-free stout, Pale Ale and IPA, is amazing.
+I also enjoy the non-alcoholic wheat beer range.

 Where do you usually enjoy your non-alcoholic drinks? i.e social events, home, after exercise.

 All of the above.
 Nothing better than a cold beer after a hard workout or a good ride.
 At social events, it's nice to be able to be inconspicuous and enjoy a non-alcoholic drink whilst still holding a bottle of beer or a glass of wine and blending in.

 Finally, to whom would you recommend making this choice?